-The term Maccabees refers to the family of Jewish rulers and leaders who descended from Mattathias the Hasmonean.
-Mattathias, whose family line could be traced back to Aaron's grandson Phinehas (1 Maccabees), was a priest in Israel.
-He served during a tumultuous time when an aggressive campaign was launched in order to Hellenize (bring the Greek culture into) Judea.
-This effort was spearheaded by Antiochus IV Epiphanes, the ruler of the Seleucids, beginning around 175 B.C.
+Mattathias, the man who is creditted with starting the Maccabean revolt, can trace his lineage back to Aaron's grandson Phinehas (1 Maccabees).
+He served as a priest during a tumultuous time when an aggressive campaign was launched in order to Hellenize (bring the Greek culture into) Judea.
+This effort was spearheaded by the Seleucids beginning around 175 B.C.

-Antiochus, soon after his Hellenizing campaign begins, outlaws Jewish religious practices.
+Antiochus, king of the Selecuids, soon after his Hellenizing campaign begins, outlaws Jewish religious practices.
 Around 170 B.C. he plunders Jerusalem's Temple.
 Around 168 the Jews are ordered to substitute their religious observances with pagan rituals.

-In about 167 a pagan altar is set up inside the Temple and unclean meat is offered on it (a shadow of the "abomination of desolation" referred to by Jesus).
+Antiochus, in about 167, orders a pagan altar be set up inside the Temple and unclean meat offered on it (a shadow of the prophetic "abomination of desolation" referred to by Jesus in Matthew 24:15).
 Mattathias rejects the new worship and begins a revolt.
-Although he soon dies, his son Judas (founder of the Maccabees) takes over the leadership of the revolt.
+When he dies in 166 his son Judas takes over the leadership of the revolt.

 Tradition states that when the Maccabees retook Jerusalem's temple it had only a single day's worth of oil for the Temple's menorah.
 The oil lasts, however, for a total of eight days until more can be produced.
 This "miracle" is commemorated yearly in the Jewish celebration known as Hanukkah.

 In 160 B.C., Judas Maccabee dies in battle.
-Jonathan, the youngest son of Mattathias, is the first of the Maccabees to assume the office of High Priest when he is elevated to this position during the Feast of Tabernacles around 153 B.C.
-Simon Maccabee, the second son of Mattathias, assumes the office when Jonathan is captured and killed by the Seleucid King Diodotus Tryphon.
+Jonathan Apphus, one of Judas' brothers, is the first of the Maccabees to assume the office of High Priest when he is elevated to this position during the Feast of Tabernacles in 153.
+Simon Thassi (Maccabee), the second son of Mattathias, assumes the office when Jonathan is captured and killed by the Seleucid King Diodotus Tryphon.

-Hyrcanus II is put back in office by the Romans, who in 63 conquer Jerusalem.
-Antigonus II, the second son of Aristobulus II, is the last of the line of the Maccabees to serve as a leader and the temple's High priest.
+John Hyrcanus II is restored in 63 B.C., by the Romans, to the office of High Priest.
+Antigonus II Mattathias, son of Aristobulus II, is installed in 40 B.C. as a puppet king over Judea.
+He will be the last of a line of Maccabees to serve as both a ruler and High Priest.